OdinValholl/assessment/README.md

 ## Description

-This script provides VMs on Azure and the regarding infrastructure covering the following resources:
+This repository uses Terraform to provide VMs on Azure and the regarding infrastructure covering the following resources:
 * resource group including all resources
 * given number of VMs
 * generated passwords for VMs admins